-NOTE: We highly recommend you get all new element terminal hardware when you replace your elements.
-In fact we offer a 50% discount on element terminal hardware when buying elements.
+We highly recommend getting all-new element terminal hardware when you replace your elements, as these can strip or corrode over time, even though we use stainless steel.
+When you buy elements, we offer a 50% discount on element terminal hardware.